simeononsecurity/simeononsecurity.ch/content/articles/understanding-tactics-used-by-phising-scammers/index.en.md

 ### Be Wary of Unsolicited Calls

-Phishing scams are not limited to online channels.
+Phishing scams aren't limited to online channels.
 Scammers may also attempt to deceive you over the phone.
 Be wary of unsolicited calls, especially those that ask for personal information or financial details. **Never share sensitive information** over the phone unless you initiated the call and are confident in the legitimacy of the recipient.

 ### Stay Updated on Government Regulations and Guidelines